Faraja17/tic-tac-toe-in-python/README.md

 # Tic Tac Toe in Python

-Descripton: This is a modification and extension of the game presented as a practice problem in Chapter 5 of [*Automate the Boring Stuff with Python* by Al Sweigart.](https://automatetheboringstuff.com/2e/chapter5/)
+Descripton: This is a modification and extension of the partial game presented as a practice problem in Chapter 5 of [*Automate the Boring Stuff with Python* by Al Sweigart.](https://automatetheboringstuff.com/2e/chapter5/)

 ## Table of contents